Eric van der Woodsen: Season 1

 At the beginning of the season, Eric has been living at the Ostroff Center, a high-class mental facility.
 Serena frequently visits him after coming back.
 As well as trying to convince the doctors and her mother Lilly to let him out.
 They let Eric out temporarily, during the Ivy League Mixer, where he develops a friendship with Jenny Humphrey.
 After Blair Waldorf humiliates his sister, telling the whole school she was attending the Ostroff Center during her absence having mistakenly seeing photos of Serena entering the center, Eric tells Blair he was the one attending the mental center and shows her the scars on his wrists from his suicide attempt.

 At Blair's annual sleepover, Blair dares Jenny to break into the Ostroff Center and take Eric out for the night.
 Jenny and Blair succeed and they take him to a bar downtown.
 Lily is made aware of his disappearance and begins to panic.
 She quickly informs Rufus, whose son, Dan, is on a date with Serena, after she cannot get hold of her.
 They contact the couple to make sure Eric is alright and to bring him home.
 Later, Lily realizes that Eric is ready to come out of the medical center.
 He is present during Thanksgiving dinner at the Humphrey's apartment when Lily and Rufus reveal they had a previous relationship years ago.
 Due to his mother's engagement to billionaire Bart Bass, he develops a close friendship with Chuck Bass, whom he soon sees as a brother.

 He tries to warn Jenny about her new boyfriend Asher Hornsby (Jesse Swenson) but she mistakes this for Eric being in love with her.
 In the same episode, Dan and Georgina Sparks see Asher making out with someone outside of school.
 The news becomes public on Gossip Girl, and Jenny denies the rumor by saying she lost her virginity to Asher, which Eric knows is untrue.
 During a dinner with his family, Georgina outs him to get back at Serena.
 Eric's homosexuality upsets Lily, who blames herself for Eric getting institutionalized.
 Serena comforts him, and learns that Eric already came out to Chuck before her because he knew Chuck wouldn't judge him.
 He also explains that he had a relationship with someone while at the Ostroff Center, but now believed that it was over.
 At Asher and Jenny's party, Eric helps Blair dethrone Jenny by revealing that Asher was indeed gay, and that they were involved.
 Asher denies this, but Blair sends a Gossip Girl blast with Eric and Asher's emails.
-He and Lilly later reconcile.
+He and Lily later reconcile.